Diploma in Swedish Massage (DSM)

 1. Ethics and Professionalism

-2. Setting up and managing and promoting a Massage Therapy Practice:
+2. Setting up, managing and promoting a Massage Therapy Practice

 3. Record keeping – taking and keeping client’s notes, keeping accounts, legalities, insurance and public liability